priyatam/pie/README.md

 Frozen Pie
 ==========

-Can you publish a blog with markdown and YAML?
+Can you publish a blog with markdown and YAML, as a single index.html ?

+python pie.py debug
+python pie.py for static site generation
+See config.py

-License in GPLv3
+License: GPLv3